dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

 }
 ```

-The `loadClock` is used to measure the CPU load.
+The `loadClock` object is used to measure the CPU load.
 All the action takes place in function `execute`, which is declared as a pure virtual function inside the `Thread` class:

 ```c++
 virtual void execute() = 0;